sibmr/OpenStreetMap-Ship-Routing/README.md

 * .grid
 * .graph

+It is recommend to create a data folder to store the intermediate files as well as the planet-coastlines.pbf file.

+    mkdir data
+    mv planet-coastlines.pbf data/

 Each program can get either one or two files as input parameter.
 The first of the parameter will be the input file and the second one the output file.
 If only one file is given, the output file will be saved in the same directory with the corresponding suffix.